 Subd.
 2. Implementation.
 A faculty member requesting phased retirement shall submit his/her request to the President by October 15 for a phased retirement that takes effect fall semester of the following academic year, or by January 15 for a phased retirement that takes effect spring semester of the following academic year.
 The length of the phased retirement period and the work schedule for the faculty member shall be mutually agreed to by the faculty member and the President.
 At the end of the phased retirement period the faculty member must move to full retirement.
 In no event shall the length of time for phased retirement exceed the number of years mutually agreed to or the workload of the faculty member be less than point thirty-three (.33) FTE or greater than point sixty-seven (.67) FTE.
-Faculty members.
+Faculty members electing phased retirement shall be entitled to all rights and benefits of full-time faculty members.
 If the President denies a timely request for phased retirement, the faculty member shall have ten (10) calendar days following the denial in order to provide notice of retirement and receive the benefits provided for in Article 11, Section C and Article 16.